blueimp/shell-scripts/README.md

 #### Command Working directory

-The working directory for a binary is set to that of its container, e.g. `/srv/www` for the `$PHP_CONTAINER` and its php binaries.
+The working directory for a binary is set to that of its container, e.g. `/srv/www` for the php container and its php binaries.
 As a result, we have to take this working directory into account when executing the commands, e.g.:

 ```sh